holecekales/esp8266/Server/Readme.md

 ### File manipulation
 * Delete file
 * Save file
+### UX
+* Add tabs to the top for more secctions of the UI
+* Figure out the status bar (smaller and sections)
+* Show when the file is dirty with a dot
+* Shrink to and bottom sections
 ### State Management
 * Core files can't be deleted (or modified)
 * Pre-select file after upload